Bucesvara Temple, Koravangala: Architecture

 All temples in this village follow the square plan per the classical Sanskrit texts on Hindu architecture.
 The most sophisticated of these is the Bucesvara temple, which is more massive and better preserved.
 Dhaky – a scholar known for his studies on Indian temple architecture, states that the Bucesvara is "in severak respects a truly notable building".

-It is a divikuta (two shrines) that face each other.
+It is a dvikuta (two shrines) that face each other.
 These shrines are connected by a closed mantapa (hall) and an open mantapa.
 At the eastern end of the complex and to the north of main temple is a smaller and simpler Bhairava temple, a form of the Hindu god Shiva.
 In the main interconnected long temple, the sanctum contains an image of Surya (the Sun god in Hinduism).
 Foekema calls this as the "staggered square plan" or the "cross in square", a square with three projections per side.
 The main large shrine is dedicated to Shiva.

 The temple consists of tritala vimana (three storey sanctum superstructure), a gudha-mandapa and a ranga-mandapa.
 The vimana consists of karnas, kutastambhas, bhadras and a kapili.
 The shikara is beautifully executed with detailed carving, a fine example of Nataraja with the Hoysala crest, and near perfect kalasa at the very top.
 On the walls is a balanced display of the Hindu traditions – Shaivism, Vaishnavism and Shaktism.

 The eastern shrine, which contains a Shiva linga has a similar plan; a Sukhanasi (called "nose") which is a low protrusion of the tower over the shrine and is built over the vestibule which connects the vimana (cella) to the hall.
 The halls are adjoining.
 The ceiling art in the open hall is of fine quality and the pillars have a glossy finish.
 The pillars of the mantapa (hall) are bell shaped, a design achieved by turning with lathes.

 According to Foekema, the temple decorative feature pre-Hoysala style, that is those prevalent before the Hoysala times.
 In this type of decoration, below the superstructure (tower), an eaves that projects about half a meter runs all around the temple.
 Below the eaves are decorative miniature towers (the aedicula) on pilasters.
 The miniature towers (turrets) are in various styles; nagara, dravida, vesara, and bhumija.
 The large wall images of deities and their attendants are placed below these decorative towers.

 These images include among others: Bhairava (a version of the god Shiva), the goddess Saraswati and Durga, Maheshvara, Narasimha, Brahma, and Venugopala.
 Below these images, the base of the wall comprises five different horizontal moldings, one of which is a row of blocks.

 The three niches on the south side have survived, and these show Saptamatrikas, Ganesha and Saraswati.
 The north side niches contained reliefs too, but are now empty.